hiteshgarg123/IBM-Hack-Challenge-2020/README.md

 - After booking a SEAT they will get a confirmation dialog.
 - Users will have to show that dialog to conductor/driver of the BUS for their successful entry.
 - The App will automatically update the seat as VACANT as soon as users will reach their destination.
+- Additionally users can request for a stop.

 ### Additional features of the App (Admin's Pannel)